NoteDance/Note/README.md

 ```

-# Create a layer module in Note:
+# Create a layer module for use on Note:
-**To create a layer module in Note, you need to follow these steps:**
+**To create a layer module for use on Note, you need to follow these steps:**

 **1. Import the necessary modules from Note and TensorFlow.**